kylehuang041/Resume/index.md

 <b>Portfolio Website</b> ∙ <i>HTML, CSS, JS</i>
 •	a responsive website using flex, grid, and JS DOM.
-•	Made a feedback form with embedded API for automated email message
+•	Made a feedback form with embedded API for an automated email message
 •	implemented photo gallery, interactive using JS and used quick sort to sort the photos
 •	used iframe to display my other published projects
 <b>Bank</b> ∙ <i></i>C++